vespa-engine/blog/_posts/2024-02-16-embedding-flexibility-in-vespa.md

 excerpt: "Why did Vespa score \"Exceptional\" on Embedding Flexibility in GigaOm's report on Vector Databases?"
 ---
-In the recent [GigaOm Sonar Report on Vector Databases](https://content.vespa.ai/gigaom-report-2024) where Vespa came out as *Leading*, one of the criteria where we scored *Exceptional* were *Embedding Flexibility*.
+In the recent [GigaOm Sonar Report on Vector Databases](https://content.vespa.ai/gigaom-report-2024) where Vespa came out as *Leading*, one of the criteria where we scored *Exceptional* was *Embedding Flexibility*.

 <img src="/assets/2024-02-15-newsletter/GigaOm-badge-2024_leader-11.png"